 May I submit an appeal if my scholarship is suspended?

-Upon notification of having been suspended from your scholarship you will receive instructions regarding the online appeal process.
-The appeal process happens immediately after notification is sent out, so it is important to check your TAMU email account and Financial Aid Portal regularly for notification.
+Upon notification of suspension from your scholarship, you will receive instructions regarding the online appeal process.
+The appeal process begins immediately after we notify you, so it is important to check your TAMU email account and Financial Aid Portal regularly.